If you’re experiencing nausea and vomiting during pregnancy, you’re not alone. An estimated 70 – 80% of women experience this during pregnancy.

-Only 2% of expectant mothers experience nausea and vomiting in the morning only.
+Only 2% of expectant mothers experience nausea and vomiting in the morning.
 Don’t be surprised if you experience morning sickness in the middle of the day or even late at night.

-Morning sickness isn’t fun, but our comprehensive guide to nausea is sure to help you to eliminate some of that early pregnancy queasiness and get on with a healthy pregnancy.
-Ginger, peppermint, lavender, and chamomile oils are also known to relieve pregnancy nausea.
+Morning sickness isn’t fun, but our comprehensive guide to nausea should help you eliminate some of that early pregnancy queasiness and crack on with a healthy pregnancy.
+Let us know what tricks work best for you!